-These two concepts appeared in a more elaborated form in the following year 1997 in the paper Plurilingual and pluricultural competence exploit paralinguistics (mime, gesture, facial expression, etc.).
+These two concepts appeared in a more elaborated form in the following year 1997 in the paper Plurilingual and Pluricultural Competence.

 Mediation between individuals with no common language is one of the activities in the list above.
 Because of the plurilingual nature of such mediation, descriptors were also developed and validated for the other points in the above list during the 2014-17 Project to develop descriptors for mediation.
 This was successful except in respect of the last point (paralinguistics), on which unfortunately informants could not agree as to its relevance or interpret descriptors consistently.